-Every step leading to the CMC designation has been designed to verify the candidate's professional competence.
+Every step leading to the CMC[®] designation has been designed to verify the candidate's professional competence.
 A Certified Management Consultant has:

-- At least three years of experience in the full-time practice of management consulting, with major responsibility for client projects during at least one of those years. - Multiple references, most of them officers or executives of client organizations.
-These references have been investigated to assure that the consulting relationships were satisfactory. - Provided written summaries of five client assignments (disguised to protect client identity). - Passed a qualifying interview by senior CMCs, demonstrating professional competence, currency in areas of specialization, application of experience, and understanding of the management consulting process.
+- At least three years of experience in the full-time practice of management consulting, with major client responsibility at least one of those years. - Multiple references, most of them officers or executives of client organizations.
+These references have been investigated to assure that the consulting relationships were satisfactory. - Provided written summaries of five client assignments (disguised to protect client identity). - Passed a qualifying interview by senior CMC[®]s, demonstrating professional competence, currency in areas of specialization, application of experience, and understanding of the management consulting process.